Bảo Đại: Education in France

-In June 1922, prince Vĩnh Thụy was adopted by the former governor of Resident-Superior of Annam, Jean François Eugène Charles and his wife, then they sent him to France to study at the Lycée Condorcet.
-In February 1924, he returned to Vietnam to attend the 40th birthday anniversary of his father, then returned to France to continue his studying at Hattemer School in November.
-He was the first Vietnamese monarch received full western education that would shape his vision about his reign in the future.
+In June 1922, Prince Vĩnh Thụy was adopted by the former Resident-Superior of Annam, Jean François Eugène Charles and his wife.
+They then sent him to France to study at the Lycée Condorcet.
+In February 1924, he returned to Vietnam to attend the 40th birthday anniversary of his father, before returning to France to continue his studies at Hattemer School in November.
+He was the first Vietnamese monarch to receive a full Western education, which would shape his future reign.